d3ncryptoj0hn/Evil-Application/README.md

     chmod +x *
     sudo ./install.sh or sudo bash install.sh

-Install Missing Packages manually or run

-type:

-    chmod +x install.sh
-    sudo ./install.sh or sudo bash install.sh

-It will install all packages that are missing and it will automaticaly start...

-Next use:

-    sudo ./evil

 Not all application will be able to decompile or recompile with this tool